By 2030, there will be over 20 million older people in the UK

 lyndseygorely@ilcuk.org.uk

-Paul Goulden (Head of Partnerships)
+Paul Goulden (Head of Programmes and Partnerships)

 Paul joined ILC in August 2021 as our new Head of Partnerships.
 He has previously worked in the not-for-profit sector for the last 27 years, firstly in campaigning and fundraising and then with the Age Concern/Age UK network since 2005.